SaraW011/Yad-2-Puppeteer-Rental-Scraper/README.md

 # Yad-2 Scraper with Puppeteer
 `**Adapted By Sara Weissman**`

-## 🦄 About Me
-I'm a junior full stack developer, working with React.js and Node.js,  **Currntly open for hire.**

 ### This project is open for collaboration.

 *The project aims to scrape apartment rental prices from Yad-2 (Hebrew IL) site: https://www.yad2.co.il/realestate/rent*